→ Register Here!

 We invite LIS colleagues, students, parents, board members, and community members to join us in Portsmouth.
 The Fall Conference is organized around three design principles of the League of Innovative Schools:

 Roll up your sleeves and utilize the power of a network to advance work in your own classrooms, schools, and communities.
-Your commitment to this network is what transforms lives of students across New England every day.
+Your commitment to this network is what transforms the lives of students across New England every day.

 SPREAD GOOD IDEAS